Tuition & Aid

 Visit the website for up-to-date information on this and other VA education benefits.
 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill.

 MHCDS offers funding options for international citizens attending our program.
 The loans do not require a U.S. co-borrower and offer very competitive terms.
-The maximum borrowing limit for the MHCDS program is $77,000 for first year students and $39,900 for second year students.
+The maximum borrowing limit for students in the MHCDS program is $70,000.
 Limits are based on a needs analysis performed by the Financial Aid Office using the information provided by the student and may vary by individual.
-International students can borrow funds to cover their qualified educational expenses for the two years, subject to the program’s criteria.
-Our goal in providing the programs is to supplement the student’s others financial resources.
+International students can borrow funds to cover their qualified educational expenses for the duration of the program, subject to the program’s criteria.
+Our goal in providing the programs is to supplement the student’s other financial resources.
 International students should also investigate all sources of funding from within their home country including government and private scholarships and loans.
 International students may also be eligible for other types of loans if they have a U.S. cosigner with positive credit history.
 Please contact George Newcomb, Director of Admissions, for details on how International Students can apply for financial aid.